aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 ## **QR Code Encoding in the ECI Mode**
 ECI (Extended Channel Interpretation) enables QR Code to encode multiple character sets (e.g. Arabic, Cyrillic, Greek, Hebrew) and other data interpretations or industry-specific requirements to be represented, into one QR Code symbol.

-Added the new property ECIEncoding to [BarcodeGenerator](https://apireference.aspose.com/net/barcode/aspose.barcode.generation/barcodegenerator) class.
+Added the new property ECIEncoding to [BarcodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) class.
 It is used to tell the barcode reader details about the used references for encoding the data in the symbol by the Extended Channel Interpretation Identifiers.
 The current implementation consists of all well-known charset encodings.
-Currently, it is used only for QR 2D barcode.
+Currently, it is used only for the QR 2D barcode.

 Enum ECIEncodings: